 - Project Management—where 80% of the effect results from 20% of the effort.

 - Businesses—that get 80% of their income from 20% of their customers.

 - IT—where 80% of system crashes are caused by 20% of bugs.

-The list could go on and on as the principle is very versatile.
+The list goes on and on as the principle is very versatile (more examples will follow).

 Since the shape of the diagram resembled a champagne glass, it’s been referred to as the champagne glass effect ever since.